Collagen Injections

-Candidates for this type of treatment are typically between 35 and 60.
-People who should not receive collagen injections include those who are pregnant or nursing, people with allergies to bovine products or lidocaine, or those with certain medical conditions such as autoimmune diseases.
+People who should not receive collagen injections include those who are pregnant or nursing, people with allergies to cow products or lidocaine, or those with certain medical conditions such as autoimmune diseases.

 Consult a Qualified Doctor

-Dermatologists and plastic surgeons may have extensive knowledge and experience with this type of procedure.
+Dermatologists and plastic surgeons may have extensive knowledge of and experience with collagen injections.
 However, some may not have expertise with selecting accurate injection points and proper dosage; or have familiarity with both human-based and bovine-based collagen fillers.
-Finding a doctor with specific experience in these areas is important for achieving optimal results.
-Consulting a qualified doctor will help ensure that you receive the most appropriate treatment for your condition.
+Finding a doctor with specific experience in these areas is important for achieving optimal results for your condition.

 Here are some tips to consider when consulting a doctor:

-- Review the doctor's credentials, education, training, type of certification held, and number of times that the treatment has been performed by the doctor.
+- Review the doctor’s credentials, education, training, type of certification held and number of times that he or she has performed the treatment.

 - Request information about the type of filler recommended, bovine-based or human-based collagen.
-If the doctor is using a bovine-based collagen filler, the doctor will perform an allergy test that requires four weeks of review in order to ensure that the patient will not have an allergic reaction.
+If the doctor is using a bovine-based collagen filler, he or she will perform an allergy test that requires four weeks of review in order to ensure that you won’t have an allergic reaction.
 If the test rules out allergies, the bovine-based collagen filler can be used.
 Human-based collagen filler does not require an allergy test.

 - View before-and-after photos of patients with similar conditions who received collagen fillers and alternative procedures such as Restylane.